thaysom22/quizzical/README.md

 <hr>

 [Quizzical]() was created for educators, learners and quiz enthusiasts to find and share topical mini-quizzes.
-The main goal of the site is to support and enhance the work of teachers and the learning of students whilst encouraging fun and friendly competition.
+The main goal of the site is to support and enhance the work of teachers and the learning of students whilst facilitating fun and friendly competition.
-Quizzical was developed by Tom Haysom [thaysom22]() for the data-centric project of the [Code Institute Full Stack Diploma]().
+Quizzical was developed by Tom Haysom [thaysom22]() for data-centric project of the [Code Institute Full Stack Diploma]().

 ## Table of Contents
 1. [UX](#ux)